wickedOne/gitlab-perl-helpers/doc/Infection.md

 this script assumes the presence of the CODEOWNERS file in the root directory of you project. though configurable in the `codeowner2commaseparatedlist.pl` file, for now no plans to make that configurable or accept it as input parameter.

+> [!CAUTION]
+> the `codeowner2commaseparatedlist.pl` script requires either an optimised or an authoritative classmap file so make sure to generate one of those in your configuration (see example below).

 ### example config

 > gitlab-ci-yml